Posted: November 1, 2019

-- Contracts.
-The Board of Directors may authorize any officer or officers, agent, or agents of the Foundation in addition to the officers so authorized by these By-Laws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Foundation and such authority may be general or confined to specific instances.
+Contracts.
+The BoD may authorize any officer or officers, agent, or agents of the Foundation in addition to the officers so authorized by these Bylaws, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Foundation, and such authority may be general or confined to specific instances.

-- Checks.
-All checks, drafts, or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Foundation, shall be signed by such officer or officers, agent, or agents of the Foundation and in such manner as shall from time to time be determined by resolution of the Board of Directors.
+Checks.
+All checks, drafts, or orders for the payment of money, notes, or other evidences of indebtedness issued in the name of the Foundation, shall be signed by such officer or officers, agent, or agents of the Foundation and in such manner as shall from time to time be determined by resolution of the BoD.

-- Deposits.
-All funds of the Foundation shall be deposited from time to time to the credit of the Foundation in such banks, trust companies, or other depositories as the Board of Directors may select.
+Deposits.
+All funds of the Foundation shall be deposited from time to time to the credit of the Foundation in such banks, trust companies, or other depositories as the BoD may select.

-- Funds.
-The Board of Directors may accept on behalf of the Foundation any contribution, gift, bequest, or devise for the general purposes or for any special purpose of the Foundation.
+Funds.
+The BoD may accept on behalf of the Foundation any contribution, gift, bequest, or devise for the general purposes or for any special purpose of the Foundation.

 BOOKS AND RECORDS

-The Foundation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Board of Directors and committees having any of the authority of the Board of Directors.
+The Foundation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its BoD and committees having any of the authority of the BoD.

 The fiscal year of the Foundation shall begin on the first day of June and end on the last day of May.

-The Board of Directors may provide a corporate seal, which shall be in a form selected by a resolution of the Board of Directors.
+The BoD may provide a corporate seal, which shall be in a form selected by a BoD resolution.

 APPROVAL AND AMENDMENTS

-- Approval.
-These By-Laws will be in effect and will supersede all previous documents governing the Foundation upon the positive vote of the members, defined as a majority of those voting by proxy or in person at a date and place set by the Board of Trustees under the preceding Constitution and By-Laws.
+Approval.
+These Bylaws will be in effect and will supersede all previous documents governing the Foundation upon the positive vote of the members, defined as a majority of those voting by proxy or in person at a date and place set by the BoD under the provisions of these Bylaws.

-- Amendments.
-Amendments to the By-Laws may be submitted by any member to the Executive Committee.
-The Executive Committee will recommend to the Board of Directors which potential amendments should be forwarded to the members for a vote.
-A simple majority of those voting by proxy or in person on a date set by the Board of Directors will constitute approval of the amendment.
+Amendments.
+Periodic review of these Bylaws is the responsibility of the Secretary.
+Amendments to these Bylaws may be submitted by any member to the Secretary, who will make recommendations to the Executive Committee.
+The Executive Committee will recommend to the BoD the potential amendments to be forwarded to the membership for a vote at the Annual Meeting.
+A simple majority of those voting by proxy or in person at the Annual Meeting will constitute approval of the proposed amendment(s).